Hilary Burden is a British/Australian author, journalist, writer and former ABC broadcaster.

 She has hosted popular conversations with best selling authors including Annabel Crabb, Nigella Lawson, Yotam Ottolenghi, Stephanie Alexander and Fiona McIntosh.

-Hilary’s book 100 Years of The May Shaw: a history of healthcare on the east coast was published in September 2020 to mark the centenary of the east coast health centre named in memory of Nurse May Shaw.
+Hilary’s book 100 Years of The May Shaw: a history of healthcare on the east coast was published in September 2020 to mark the centenary of the east coast health centre named in honour of Nurse May Shaw.